-- Let us pray.
-O King Jesus, thank You for coming and bring salvation to us and all believers.
-Grant that we may use this Advent time to prepare our hearts for You with repentance and faith.. - C Amen
+Let us pray.
+O King Jesus, thank You for coming to bring salvation for us and all believers.
+Grant that we may use this Advent time to prepare our hearts for You with repentance and faith..

 Tuesday

 - L In the name of the Father and of the Son and of the Holy Spirit. - C Amen.